ErikGartner/vtesdb/README.md

 VTES Database
 =========
-A simple meteor app that allows for searching among all Vampire the Masquerade crypt and library cards.
+A simple meteor app that allows for searching among all VTES crypt and library cards.

 ## Installation
 This project uses meteor along with some other minor packages.
 They are downloaded automatically.